parisppdo/codewars-java/README.md

 ## My Java solutions for various Katas in Codewars
 I have listed my solutions in the appropriate folders.
 Feel free to browse!
-Each Java file contains the Kata name and link
+Each Java file contains the Kata name and link.
 I have included folders for each kyu level.
 The katas are run in the Main Class.
 The directory is as such: